EuroPython/website/data/pages-content/volunteers.md

 We will also have a small number of perks for you, some small gifts to say "thank you" for your time and for your help.

-# Things to remember
+## Things to remember
   - To enter the conference you need a ticket.
   - You can sign up to volunteer before having bought a ticket.

-# How to sign up
+## How to sign up
   - Fill in [this form](https://forms.gle/mokwmiYM2hhXbPEF6) - we will contact and onboard you.
   - Acknowledge our [EuroPython 2023 Data Privacy Policy](https://docs.google.com/forms/d/e/1FAIpQLSdNTLsFn-YKD4l6icY4NEhmVG5JRyawm-QcvZUQ9HSylEXldw/viewform).
 This is needed, since many of you will have to handle private data as part of e.g. helping at the registration desk.
   - We will reach out to you with a link to join the EuroPython Discord server.
   - Please say hello and introduce yourself in #onsite-volunteers channel.
 Thanks ❤️
   - If you have any problem with the process, please email volunteers@europython.eu

-# Perks for volunteers
+## Perks for volunteers

   - A free conference ticket if you volunteer for eight hours or more!
   - Get an awesome EuroPython Volunteer T-Shirt that you can keep and show off to your friends and a mention on the website to stay there forever :-)
   - A special group photo with all volunteers (time will be announced on the #onsite-volunteers)

-# Summary of tasks
+## What Volunteering at EuroPython looks like

+As a part of EuroPython volunteers' fleet, you will be the face of the conference.
+Your prime directive will be to ensure everyone coming to the conference has a great time.
+We want volunteers to be welcoming, helpful, collaborative, and overall making sure everyone is comfortable.
+Despite the different tasks laid down below, volunteers represent a single unit.
+Sometimes this would mean that as a session chair you will be asked about where the quiet room is, we expect you to help this person out or point them to someone who can.

+We've put together an outline of some of the ways you can volunteer your time at the conference.

 ### Registration Desk
   - Hand out registration badges
   - Check student IDs
-  - Register On-Desk tickets and day passes
   - Answer general questions
   - This job involves a lot of talking